 Student Attendance

-It’s well-documented that children who attend school daily will generally perform better at school and in life.
-Daily attendance ensures children gain the maximum benefit from their education to optimise their future opportunities.
+It’s well-documented that children who attend school daily generally perform better at school and in life.
+Daily attendance ensures children gain the maximum benefit from their education to optimise future opportunities.
 A child’s education is deemed 'at-risk’ if their attendance falls below 90% (refer to the Department of Education policy).
-Early intervention for at-risk’ children is a proven approach to improving attendance.
+Early intervention for at-risk children is a proven approach to improving attendance.
+Read more...

-The Education Act requires all children attend school on-site or at an educational program of the school off-site as directed by the Principal.
-Parents and guardians are responsible (under the Act) for ensuring their child is attending school daily.
+The Education Act requires all children to attend school on-site (or at an educational program of the school off-site) as directed by the Principal.
+Parents and Guardians are responsible (under the Act) for ensuring their child attends school daily.
 Students are responsible for:

 • Moving quickly to the next class at the end of each session and after break times.